 2022-12-25 11.34

 The autocorrelation function (ACF) plot depicts the autocorrelation of scores as a function of the length of the lag.
-Significant autocorrelation is detected when the autocorrelation exceeds the dashed blue lines, as is depicted in Figure 23.3.
+We can generate an ACF plot using the stats::acf() function.
+Significant autocorrelation is detected when the autocorrelation exceeds the dashed blue lines, as is depicted in Figure 25.3.

 Series: ts_tomBrady